ben-gee723/dash-boardio/README.md

 # my-dashboard
- - Just a simple dsahboard created to organise important links and information for my work
+ - Just a simple dashboard created to organise important links and information for my work

+## Technologies
+ - Language: JavaScript
+ - Bundler: Vite
+ - Library: React
+ - Styling: SCSS

+Other:
+ -

+## Potential Ideas
+ - Severless with .json (to begin with)
+ - APIs --> Python, fastAPI with SQL (later)